opentensor/old-docs/src/Arguments.md

 ```
 --cuda.update_interval
 ```
 - The number of nonces to solve between chain updates.
 Default setting is 50_000.
 Setting to a higher value may mean less frequent chain updates, which may lead to submitting a solution outside of the valid solve window for that block (not efficient).
+Avoid setting this above 80_000.

 ## Wandb